What is CBC? Cannabichromene – Action, Receptors, Uses 2026

 CBC isolate – rarely available at retail, primarily as a raw material for cosmetics manufacturers or research laboratories.
 The price of CBC isolate is 3-5 times higher than that of CBD isolate of the same weight.
 Therefore, it makes more economic sense to utilize the cannabinoid profile of full-spectrum oils than to purchase CBC isolate.

-What to pay attention to when buying
+What to pay attention to when purchasing

 When purchasing a product claiming "contains CBC," check the certificate of analysis (COA).
 It should include a detailed cannabinoid profile, including CBC in milligrams per milliliter or percentage by weight.
 The absence of CBC in the COA indicates that the manufacturer is citing the strain's general profile, not an actual measurement.
 Reliable producers commission analyses from independent laboratories.